-Altivec/VMX is supported on Motorola G4, IBM G5, and IBM PowerPC processors starting with the Power6, which includes almost all PowerPC-based desktop systems since 1999 and servers since 2007.8
+Altivec/VMX is supported on Motorola G4, IBM G5, and IBM PowerPC processors starting with the Power6, which includes almost all PowerPC-based desktop systems since 1999 and servers since 2007.9

 HMMER3 does not support little-endian PowerPC systems (ppc64le).
 Alas, the PowerPC world has been moving toward little-endian ppc64le, away from big-endian ppc64 and powerpc.
 H3's VMX implementation was originally developed on an AIX Power 7 system, and Power 7 systems were big-endian.
 More recent Power 8 and 9 machines are "bi-endian", bootable into either a big-endian or littleendian system.
 IBM has stated that it really, really wants them to all be in little-endian mode.
-Among common Linux/PowerPC distros, Debian, Fedora, Red Hat, and openSUSE still come in either ppc64 and ppc64le flavors; HMMER3 will run on the former but not the latter.
-Recent Ubuntu and SUSE for PowerPC distros are only coming in ppc64le flavor, incompatible with H3.
+Among common Linux/PowerPC distros,

-- 6 Windows 10 includes a Linux subsystem that allows you to install a Linux OS inside Windows, with a bash command shell, and this should work fine.
+- 7 Windows 10 includes a Linux subsystem that allows you to install a Linux OS inside Windows, with a bash command shell, and this should work fine.
 For older Windows, there are add-on products available for making Windows more POSIX-compliant and more compatible with GNU-ish configures and builds.
-One such product is Cygwin, www.cygwin.com, which is freely available. - 7 Thanks to the GCC Compile Farm Project, especially its Toulouse and Oregon data centers, for providing access to some of the platforms that we use for testing.

-8 If your platform does not support either of these vector instruction sets - or if you're on a ppc64le system that supports VMX but in little-endian byte order - the configure script will stop with an error message.
+One such product is Cygwin, www.cygwin.com, which is freely - 8 Thanks to the GCC Compile Farm Project, especially its Toulouse and Oregon data centers, for providing access to some of the platforms that we use for testing. - 9 If your platform does not support either of these vector instruction sets - or if you're on a ppc64le system that supports VMX but in little-endian byte order - the configure script will stop with an error message.